capensis/canopsis/doc/sakura/FR/fr__snooze.rst

 The snoozed behaviour at the alarm creation
 -------------------------------------------

-When an alarm is created, this alarm **COULD** first of all be snoozed (for example is the alarm match the given filter).
-It means that the alarm is not displayed since its creation but only after a defined time period if the state is still "NOK".
+When an alarm is created because of a check KO, this alarm **CAN** be snoozed if the check KO matches a filter.
+It means that the alarm is not displayed since its creation but only after a defined time period if the alarm is still opened.

-If the alarm state switches to OK before the end of the defined time period then the alarm **MUST** be completely ignored for any reports.
+If the alarm state is closed before the end of the defined time period then the alarm **MUST** be completely ignored for any reports.

 This behavior **MUST** be optional and configurable by group of entities.